Digital Nomad Life in Munich, Germany

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Live near my wife's work, so the commute is walk-able, 1 mile, even in winter.
 We are on the subway line so city center is 15 minutes away.
-Used an online search to find it," said one expat who made the move to Munich.
+Used an online search to find it," remarked one member in Munich.

 What do I need to know before moving to Munich?